moby/moby/docs/sources/reference/run.md

 While not strictly a means of identifying a container, you can specify a version of an image you'd like to run the container with by adding `image[:tag]` to the command.
 For example, `docker run ubuntu:14.04`.

+### Image[@digest]

+Images using the v2 or later image format may be referred to using their content-addressable digest.
+For example, `docker run myimage@sha256:bacb1c27adb6886f0d8d831af74d1ed77d50761dbebfabb71dc1bdb0897af619`

 ## PID Settings
     --pid=""  : Set the PID (Process) Namespace mode for the container,